 What is Virtual Personal Training?

-Thirty years ago the personal training industry was disorganized, unaccredited, and lacked most of the breakthroughs in science that can help clients manage their weight efficiently.
+Thirty years ago, the personal training industry was disorganized, unaccredited, and lacked many breakthroughs in science that could help clients manage their weight more efficiently.

-Most consumers are getting advice from trainers that have anecdotal knowledge about weight lifting that only applied to a small population of people (this is commonly known as “bro science”).
+Most trainers give consumers advice based on anecdotal knowledge about weight lifting that applies only to a small population (this is commonly known as “bro science”).

-Personal training has evolved into the online model with high-speed internet being readily available and more people working on their desktops and laptops throughout the day.
+Previously delivered primarily in-person, personal training has evolved into an online model as high-speed internet access has expanded and more people work on desktops and laptops throughout the day.

-As we’re living in the informational age, personal trainers don’t have to rely on simple bro science information to help clients.
-The most accredited physiology journals are published online today that supports the latest theories in nutrition and fitness.
+As we live in the information age, personal trainers no longer have to rely on simple bro science to help clients.
+Instead, the most highly regarded physiology journals are published online today and support the latest theories in nutrition and fitness.

 How Virtual Personal Training Can Help You Get Better Results